 - Emergency warning devices: Devices used to alert the public of a potential danger such as back up alarms, first responder vehicle sirens, garage vehicle exiting warning devices, and similar warning sounds.

-The Noise Program’s primary focus is to address and educate the public on the following types of noise disturbances within Portland city limits:
+The enforcement authority of the Noise Program is established by Portland City Code Title 18, Noise Code.
+The program’s primary focus is to address and educate the public on the following types of noise disturbances within Portland city limits:

 - Commercial and industrial operations